svpx/hawk-api/README.md

 ### 5.4.2 Logging Data to MongoDB Collection

- Please observe the following schema for JSON paylod while making the POST request.
+ Please observe the following schema for JSON payload while making the POST request.
 (Please see the sub-section [5.4.3 Method](#543-method) for example code)

  - **internalId** - Internal assigned ID of the sensor.
 Unique value. - Required Value
  - **sensorType** - between WIFI and CV, used for advanced filtering. - REquired Value